About

 The course is designed for students from the MSc Geomatics, and the following courses are required prerequisites:

-Course Content
+Course content

 Digital terrain models (terrains) are computer representations of the elevation of a given area, and they play an important role in understanding and analysing our built environment.
-They are the necessary input for several applications (eg flood modelling, visibility, effects of climate change on the north poles, etc.), and they are also relevant for studying for seabed and other planets.
+They are the necessary input for several applications (eg flood modelling, visibility, effects of climate change on the north poles, etc.), and they are also relevant for studying the seabed and other planets.

 The course provides an overview of the fundamentals of digital terrain modelling (DTM):